ministryofjustice/staff-infrastructure-smtp-relay-server/README.md

 In the event that Grafana has alerted on a disaster scenario, follow the steps below to restore service.

 ### 1. Restore the ECS infrastructure
 Deploy the underlying AWS infrastructure required for the SMTP Relay Server by following the [How to deploy the Infrastructure](https://github.com/ministryofjustice/staff-infrastructure-network-services/blob/main/documentation/how-to-deploy-the-infrastructure.md) guide.
+This documentation covers steps for prerequisites, creating a terraform workspace and standing up the infrastructure.

 ### 2. Restore the SMTP Relay Server